 Serving Suggestions

-I usually serve these chips as a side dish.
+I usually serve zucchini chips as a side dish.
 But sometimes my kids ask me to make them for a snack, and I am thrilled to oblige!
 They eat them on their own or dip them in unsweetened ketchup.

 When I make them as a side dish, I like to serve these chips with a main dish that I can bake in the same 425°F oven.
-So I often serve them with one of the following:
+So, I often serve them with one of the following:

 Storing Leftovers